digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/contributing-guide/setup/docker.md

 ## Troubleshooting

-Please open a new issue at https://github.com/ToolJet/ToolJet/issues or join our [Slack Community](https://tooljet.com/slack) if you encounter any issues when trying to run ToolJet locally.
+Please open a new issue at https://github.com/digitranslab/jumpstart/issues or join our [Slack Community](https://jumpstart.com/slack) if you encounter any issues when trying to run JumpStart locally.